 Just like with some of the soldiers in WWII, some of us are able to just allow things to run down our backs while the rest of us seem to wear our setbacks like a heavy, itchy coat.
 If this is how you feel, and are unsure of how you can break the cycle, here’s something very important for you to remember…..

-setback can happen to anyone-even those who are successful
+a setback can happen to anyone even those who are successful

 Everyone in their lives, even those we look to for inspiration has their fair share of setbacks either before, or while enjoying their success or after achieving something amazing.